sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Most programmers learned to recognize `i = 0; i < array.length; i++` as a pattern: iteration over each element of a given array.
 It looks almost the same in most programming languages created since the middle of the 20th century.
 The tradition of using `i`, `j`, and `k` as loop index variables is about as old.

-This structure allows us to change the way we iterate over elements: for example, iterate elements from last to first, skip every second element, and so on.
-However, with such power comes the risk of making a mistake.
+This structure allows us to change the way we iterate over elements: for example, iterating elements from last to first, skipping every second element, and so on.
+However, with such power comes the risk of making mistakes.
 For example, all these loops look almost identical, but only the first one is correct:

 <!-- let array = [] -->